CDP2-Mobile/App-Launch-Time-Analysis/PITCHME.md

+# RefApp

-# RefApp Launch Time Improvement
+### Launch Time Analysis

+---

 ## Target Launch Time
+@ul[squares]

 - Apple Recommended App Launch Time: 400ms.
-On iPad, its 500ms. |
+On iPad, its 500ms.
-- Its same amount of time system takes to animate app launch. |
+- Its same amount of time system takes to animate app launch.
-- If your app takes close to or over 20 seconds, your app will be terminated by watchdog. |
+- If your app takes close to or over 20 seconds, your app will be terminated by watchdog.

+@ulend

 ---

 ## Launch Types
+@ol[spaced-list-items]

 - Warm Launch:
 	- When your app and/or its data is cached.
 Generally between quit and relaunch of your app.
-Tends to be faster than warm launch. |
+Tends to be faster than warm launch.
 - Cold Launch:
 	- When neither your app nor its data is cached.
 Generally after device reset or reboot.
 Tends to be slower launch.

+@olend

 ---